marsango16/Mid-term-Project/README.md

 + Best selling Genre on Platforms
 + Top User Picks
 + Top EU videogames sold
-+ Top JP videogames sold
++ Top Japan videogames sold
-+ Top NA videogames sold
++ Top USA videogames sold

 To conclude, for this analysis project is to identify future trends in the gaming industry and communicate those insights to stakeholders through an informative and powerful dashboard in Tableau.